berkeley-scf/r-bootcamp-fall-2022/README.md

 Note that our ability to troubleshoot R or RStudio installed directly on your machine is limited (particularly in Windows).
 We'll try to help, but if we run into roadblocks, we'll direct you to the browser option.

-## Course Discussion
+## Course Discussion / Q&A

 Please ask questions both during the presentations and during the breakout sessions.

 - Questions can be asked to the presenter or to the circulating bootcamp assistants.
-- We'll have an online discussion forum through Ed Discussion for online discussion and answering questions during (and before) the bootcamp.
+- We'll have an [online discussion forum](https://edstem.org/us/courses/24442) through Ed Discussion for online discussion and answering questions during (and before) the bootcamp.

 ## Logistical Questions